 Introduction to cloud recognition APIs

-Api complete list
+Api list

 - Create target image

-- List of target images in gallery
+- List target images in gallery

 - Get single target image